• info@al-dirassa.com

 4. How much money should I take?

-Take some cash for small purchases and keep the rest in a safe digital wallet or ATM card.
+Take some cash for small purchases and keep the rest in a secure digital wallet or ATM card.

 5. Is a power bank necessary?